 Knowing this first hand, it would be irresponsible and untruthful for me to pretend otherwise.
 So here I go.

 The Shipibo people in Peru do not have a grounding in western science, so speak of Ayahuasca and the visions in terms of spirit.
 The Santo Daime Church in Brazil, a Catholic sect that uses Ayahuasca as a sacrament believes Ayahuasca is the literal blood of Christ.
 One of the guests at the retreat spoke vividly of finding her sacral chakra after ceremony.
 None of these descriptions mean anything to me, but I believe we all experienced the same thing, and attempt to describe it according to our own cultural conditioning.
-It should be noted though, that there are many, many reports of shared visions, communication between Shamans in alternate realities, and a countless tales of telepathy between people taking Ayahuasca.
+It should be noted though, that there are many, many reports of shared visions, communication between Shamans in alternate realities, and a countless tales of telepathy between people taking Ayahuasca (interestingly, the first Westerners to discover Ayahuasca in the early 20th century called it "Telepathine" due to their shared visionary experiences).
 This makes the notion of other dimensions and undiscovered mental capacities far more serious a proposition, and I am all for scientists studying Ayahuasca and its effects as much as they possibly can.

 Western science tells us very little about what Ayahuasca is, largely because research on psychedelics has been shunned by the scientific community for decades due to its illegality in the West.
 Thankfully, we appear to be experiencing a renaissance where serious institutions are being allowed to study them in controlled environments.
 As I wrote about previously the medical trials on psilocybin done in places like Johns Hopkins and Imperial College London have yielded truly astonishing results, but there is still very little on Ayahuasca.
 Of the few, limited studies done however, there appears to be real evidence of Ayahuasca’s healing properties.
 Neuroscientists at the University of Sao Paulo published results from the first clinical test of a potential therapeutic benefit for the plant based medicine.
 The scientists involved reported that the drink began to reduce depression in patients “within hours, and the effect was still present after three weeks”.